Skip to content

 };

-You can find more details in the official Vite documentation.
+You can find more details in the official Vite build documentation.

 Webpack Loaders